Go to the page content

 Type 1 vs type 2 diabetes: What are the causes?

 Type 1 diabetes is when your immune system attacks and destroys cells in your pancreas that make insulin.
 As a result, your body can’t make insulin, or makes very little, and without insulin, your body can’t process blood sugar.
 Instead of being absorbed into your cells and used as energy, this blood sugar builds up in your bloodstream.
-This can cause damage to areas in the body such as the eyes, blood vessels, kidneys, and heart, leading to diabetes symptoms and complications1,4.
+This can cause damage to areas in the body such as the eyes, blood vessels, kidneys, and heart, leading to diabetes symptoms and complications1,3.

 Type 2 diabetes is when your insulin production is reduced over time due to high blood sugar levels.
 In response to high blood sugar levels, the insulin your body makes becomes less effective, and your pancreas has to work overtime to produce more.
-This is called insulin resistance1.
+This is called insulin resistance.
 Over months, and even years, the pancreas becomes tired and cannot keep up with the demand1.

 Type 1 diabetes risk factors